V. D. Satheesan

-Vadassery Damodaran Satheesan (born 31 May 1964) is an Indian politician from the Indian National Congress, representing Paravur Assembly Constituency in Ernakulam District, serving as Leader of the Opposition (U D F) in the 15th Kerala Legislative Assembly.
+Vadassery Damodaran Satheesan (born 31 May 1964) is an Indian lawyer and politician from the Indian National Congress, representing Paravur Assembly Constituency in Ernakulam District, serving as 11th Leader of the Opposition (UDF) in the 15th Kerala Legislative Assembly.

-Satheesan succeeded Congress leader Ramesh Chennithala as the Leader of Opposition after the 2021 Kerala Legislative Assembly election.
+Satheesan succeeded Congress leader Ramesh Chennithala as the Leader of the Opposition after the 2021 Kerala Legislative Assembly election.
 He also serves as the Vice President of Kerala Pradesh Congress Committee.

 Early life and career

 Satheesan was born to K. Damodara Menon and V. Vilasini Amma on 31 May 1964 in Nettoor, Ernakulam District.
 He completed his primary education from Panangad High School, under-graduation from Sacred Heart College, Thevara, and post-graduation in Social Work (MSW) from Rajagiri College of Social Sciences.
-He then completed his Bachelor of Laws (L L B) from Kerala Law Academy Law College and Master of Laws (L L M) from Government Law College, Thiruvananthapuram.
+He then completed his Bachelor of Laws (LLB) from Kerala Law Academy Law College and Master of Laws (LLM) from Government Law College, Thiruvananthapuram.

-For a brief period Satheesan practised law in the Kerala High Court.
+For Approximately 10 years Satheesan practised law in the Kerala High Court.
 He is married to R. Lakshmi Priya, and the couple have a daughter Unnimaya.

-Public career
+Political career

 Satheesan was the chairman of Mahatma Gandhi University Union during 1986-1987.
 He has also served as the secretary for National Students' Union.